 “Right!
 Erm, yeah…I’ll leave if you say so, probably. ” She made certain to say the last word quietly enough that it would go undetected.
 Remus motioned her forward.

 Invisible.
 Was she truly invisible?
 She wanted to poke her head out and glance at part of her body to see… but Remus wouldn’t have said it if it wasn’t true.
 And It certainly explained a lot about how James managed things that he shouldn’t be able to manage…she would absolutely need to talk about this with him.
 But in the meantime, the idea of moving around the castle, as transparent as air, brought a giggle to her lips.

 Remus turned around and sent a warning look straight into her eyes, which was rather eerie, considering they couldn’t be seen.

-After easing down the corridor inch by inch, taking each step painfully slow, and stopping often for Remus to listen, Lily finally heard the whispers that he had somehow noticed from their original spot.
+After easing down the corridor inch by inch, taking each step painfully slow and stopping often for Remus to listen, Lily finally heard the whispers that he had somehow detected from their original spot.